turbot/guardrails-samples/baselines/getting_started/aws/aws_baseline/README.md

 # Baseline - AWS Baseline Policies

-AWS baseline Policies focuses on base minimum set of example policies & services to start with.
+AWS Baseline Policies focuses on base minimum set of example policies & services to start with.

 ## Overview